Meet the Person Behind the Lens

 Growing Up Around Photography

 Photography has always been personal for me.
 My dad is a professional photographer with his own successful business, and growing up, there was pretty much always a camera around — and often pointed at my siblings and I!
-As much as I didn’t always love being in front of the lens, looking back now, I really appreciate it all and am so glad I have the photos to remember my childhood by.
+As much as I didn’t always love being in front of the lens, looking back now, I really appreciate it and am so glad I have the photos to remember my childhood by.
 They are a great reminder of how important it is to document life as it happens — even the small, seemingly ordinary moments, because it all moves so quickly.

 My experience growing up around photography has shaped how I approach every session.
 I know what it’s like to feel awkward, insecure, and unsure in front of a camera, which is why I do everything I can to make each session feel relaxed, encouraging, and supportive.
 I will help guide you through poses when you need it, but I also use natural prompts to bring out the candid moments — the little in-betweens that often become the most treasured photos.